stanislawbartkowski/MockRest/README.md

 # MockRest

-Simply solution to mock network traffic as POST request.
+Simply solution to mock network traffic as HTTP POST request.
 Can be easily extended to more HTTP methods.<br><br>
 The solution as provided as two Eclipse projects: the server and the client.
 The server part is a simple servlet which accepts file uploading and POST request.
 The target war file can be deployed to Tomcat container.
 The client is Python 3 script.